 Consider a solenoid having N turns wound on an iron core.
 The magnetic flux of ø Weber sets up in the core when the current of I ampere is passed through a solenoid.

 Let, l = mean length of the magnetic circuit

 µr = relative permeability of the core

 - Inversely proportional to l/a µ0µr, where (l/a µ0µr) is known as reluctance.
-The lower will be the reluctance the higher will be the flux and vice- versa.
+The lower the reluctance, the higher will be the flux and vice- verse.

 I know that there are a lot of similarities between magnetic circuits and standard circuits, one of which is the analogy between MMF and EMF etc. Additionally, Ohm’s Law translates into magnetic circuits: